HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/sa-helm-chart/README.md

 sa.metrics.enabled=true
 ```

 Service Activator exposes metrics under the administrator port (`9990` by default).
-Exposing this port may be a security issue in some cases.
-This can be avoided by using a sidecar container to act as a proxy for the metrics that will be exposes in the `9991` port.
+Exposing this port might be a security issue in some cases.
+This can be avoided by using a sidecar container to act as a proxy for the metrics that will be exposed in the `9991` port.
+How this port is exposed can be configured by modifying the `service_envoy` service.

 To enable this behavior, the following parameter must be set:

 ```
 sa.metrics.proxy.enabled=true